geopanag/pandemic_tgnn/Readme.md

 ```

 Use the script "gather_for_map.py" to aggregate data in the output folder to produce the map plots and the "tl_base.py" for the TL_BASE baseline.
+Use the "error_case_maps.R" to plot the maps of England (adjust  it for the other countries).